 Email is not a secure and safe way to discuss domestic violence assistance.
-If you would like to speak to an advocate, we recommend calling the Crisis line or in person at St. Charles C.A.R.E.
-Center.
+If you would like to speak to an advocate, we recommend calling the Crisis line or contact your local sheriff’s department’s Victim Assistance Office.

 Send us a Message

 The most common question surrounding domestic abuse is simply Why?

 What is domestic abuse?

 Domestic abuse is defined as physical violence or other abuse in a domestic setting.
 It is also referred to as intimate partner violence, domestic violence, or relationship abuse.

 If your partner physically harms you, then it is abuse.

 If your partner use words, sex, money, or threats to hurt and control you, then it is abuse.

 No matter how or why it happens, it is never ok.